NBIK14004U Freshwater Ecology

 - Biological interactions in running waters among periphyton, macrophytes, benthic animals and fish.

 - The uniqe environment and dynamics in running water.

 - The quality of running waters and how to judge from their biology.

 - Global change and biodiversity in lakes and running waters.

 adaptations, interactions and turnover of matter in different types

-context of water supply and land use.
+a context of water supply and land use.

 The student is expected to achieve a general understanding of the most important freshwater organisms, their relation to the physical and chemical environment, and biological interaction among different groups of organisms.
 Such knowledge shall enable the student to explain the ecology of freshwaters in a coherent fashion and to use the knowledge operationally.
-Finally, the student shall understand the environmental quality of freshwaters and understand the factors controlling quality, and thus be able to discuss current issues relating to freshwaters and to do so with scientific arguments.
+Finally, the student shall understand the environmental quality of freshwaters and understand the factors controlling quality, and thus be able to discuss current issues relating to freshwaters and to do so using scientific justification.